bhdicaire/internationalData/README.md

 InternationalData use a combination of letters and numbers that are understood all over the world.
 As I use this for my own projects, I know this might not be the perfect approach for you.
 If you have any ideas, just open an issue and tell me what you think 💬.

-I have the compiled the following information:
+I have the compiled the following information per topic:
 * Air —
-* Countries —  ISO 3166 country codes (2013 edition)
+* Countries —  UN country name and ISO 3166 country codes (2013 edition)
 * Telephony —
 * Holidays —
-* Time —
+* Time zones

+Of course, don't expect everyone to agree on the specifics such as the countries list (e,g. unrecognized states).
+Source details are documented per topic, [for example](https://github.com/bhdicaire/internationalData/raw/master/countries/README.md).

 ## Data format
 In order to use the compiled data effectively, I provide it in multiple formats:
 * Comma Separated Variable [(CSV)](https://www.ietf.org/rfc/rfc4180.txt);